SteelCompendium/compendium/docs/Classes/Fury/3rd-Level Features/3rd-Level Aspect Feature/Natures Knight.md

 # Nature's Knight

-You can speak with all animals and elementals regardless of what form you are in.
+You can speak with animals and elementals.
 You automatically sense the presence of any animal or elemental within 10 squares of you, even if they are hidden.
-You are considered to have 1 higher Renown if negotiation with an animal or elemental comes into play.
-This stacks with the Renown bonus for animals of your type that your animal form gives you.
+If you are in a negotiation with an animal or elemental, you treat your Renown as 1 higher than usual.
+This stacks with the increase to your Renown in a negotiation with an animal of your type while in animal form (see Stormwight Kits).